Barnacl437/HELOS/README.md

 Every new major update will be released each 3 months, starting from Jul 18, 2022 (the original initialisation day).

-*Headnote*: Currently I have a temporary suspension on this project, because I have many other things to do, and this project seems boring over time.
+*Notice*: Currently I have a temporary suspension on this project, because I have many other things to do, and this project seems boring over time.
 I may not publish major changes every 3 months, as well as other small fixes anymore, but sometimes I can do so perhaps.
 Interested?
 Fork it and do WTF you want.
 (Yes, the [WTFPL](http://www.wtfpl.net/))

 ## tell me more...
 This is a simple FreeDOS modification which aims to partially simulate a very basic and rudimentary UNIX commands while still in DOS base.
 Some commands such as `whoami` or `uname` are added and written from scratch.
 A number of added .bat files replicate what is inside the \system\base folder, as well as other random stuff.
 AUTOEXEC.bat, SHELL.bat (formerly SETUP.bat) and a config file have been modified too, to arrange things to work as desired.